-- a) Restricted material collected from Department of Conservation areas will not be provided for commercial use. - b) Promotional 'open days' will continue when practical, as a way of making native plant and seeds, and in particular those of uncommon species, available to the public. - c) Collection of plant material for home garden use or food will not be permitted. - d) Requests for plant material will be treated as follows: - i.)
-Requests are subject to availability of plant material and will be granted at the Curator/Manager's discretion. - ii.)
-Plant material for commercial purposes will incur charges. - iii.)
-Plant material will be free for research with no commercial applications, education, cultural and conservation purposes. - iv.)
-Māori requesting plant material for non-commercial use will in the first instance be offered seeds or propagating material from which to cultivate their own supplies.
-The exception is the cultural harakeke collection.
+- Restricted material collected from Department of Conservation areas will not be provided for commercial use. - Promotional 'open days' will continue when practical, as a way of making native plant and seeds, and in particular those of uncommon species, available to the public. - Collection of plant material for home garden use or food will not be permitted - 8.5.4.4Requests for plant material will be treated as follows: - Requests are subject to availability of plant material and will be granted at the Curator/Manager's discretion. - Plant material for commercial purposes will incur charges. - Plant material will be free for research with no commercial applications, education, cultural and conservation purposes.